rwdaigle/edgerails/source/_posts/2010-02-10-rails-3-resources.markdown

 * [A Rails 3 retrospective](http://www.engineyard.com/blog/2010/rails-3-beta-is-out-a-retrospective/)
 * [His five favorite things about Rails 3](http://www.engineyard.com/blog/2009/my-five-favorite-things-about-rails-3/)

-[Jeremy McAnally](http://omgbloglol.com) has done a lot of work writing about Rails 3 (finally, dude, where ya been?) and has this writeup:
+[Jeremy McAnally](http://omgbloglol.com) has done a lot of work writing about Rails 3 (finally, dude, where ya been?) and has these writeups:

 * [An overview of the work done to bring Rails 3 to you](http://omgbloglol.com/post/344792822/the-path-to-rails-3-introduction)
 * [Greenfielding a new Rails 3 app](http://omgbloglol.com/post/371893012/the-path-to-rails-3-greenfielding-new-apps-with-the).